Fear of epidemic disaster as disease stalks Rohingya camps

 At a field clinic, a long queue of refugees waiting to see the only doctor available stretched beyond the tent into the pouring rain.

 “Earlier parents were bringing one or two children with them.
-Now it’s three to four,” Dr Haque, from Bangladeshi charity SDI, told AFP.
+Now it’s three to four,” Dr Haque, from Bangladeshi charity SDI, said.

 “It’s been raining, so human waste is running everywhere.
 There is a high chance of a diarrhea epidemic here.”